RAS-University/robotic-courses/docs/kinematics.md

 <!--
 Inversly as the forward kinematics, inverse kinematics (also called Indirect Geometric Model, IGM) allow us to find the values of the joint positions given the position and orientation of the end-effector relative to the base and the values of all the geometric link parameters. -->

-Inverse Kinematics (IK), also known as the **Indirect Geometric Model (IGM)**, allows us to determine the required joint positions (angles and link lengths) based on the desired position and orientation of the robot's end-effector, given the geometric parameters of its links.
+Inverse Kinematics (IK), also known as the **Indirect Geometric Model (IGM)**, allows us to determine the required joint positions (angles and link lengths) based on the desired position and orientation of the robot is end-effector, given the geometric parameters of its links.
 This process is essentially the opposite of forward kinematics.

 **What exactly is Inverse Kinematics, and how can we use it to move a robot from point A to point B?**
 IK is one of the most intriguing and broadly used concepts in robotics.
 Simply put, inverse kinematics involves calculating the robot’s joint parameters (such as angles and link lengths) to position its end-effector precisely at a specified location and orientation.